artsy/artsy-backbone-mixins/README.md

 # artsy-backbone-mixins

 A library of Backbone mixins that DRY up some common domain logic and Artsy API rabbit holes.
+Used internally at Artsy, but maybe you'll find some useful patterns here.

 Functions are namespaced by common sets of functionality such as "Markdown", "Image", or "Dimensions".